aymerick/piniouz/README.md

 Piniouz
 =======

-Creating mailchimp newsletters with pinboard.
+Creating weekly newsletters with pinboard and mailchimp.

 The mail design is inspired by <http://emberweekly.com>.